Conservative AI Policy Fellowship

 Who Should Apply

-We welcome applications from anyone with policy experience and an interest in learning more about AI.
-Qualified applicants are likely to be early- to mid-career professionals from one of the following areas:
+We welcome applications from anyone from the broader policy community with an interest in learning more about AI.
+Applicants often are (but not limited to) early- to mid-career professionals from one of the following areas:

 • Policy analysts at think tanks